Bachelor of Music (Interactive Composition)

 Where will this take me?

 With broad learning and expert skills gained across this major, you'll be prepared for a number of careers, from composer and producer through to educator or reviewer.
-The Interactive Composition specialisation is your pathway to a range of employment options, including:
+The Interactive Composition major is your pathway to a range of employment options, including:

 - Composer for: film, television and animation, concert and commercial release, theatre and dance, advertising, locations and events, bands and soloists, websites and video games.